Laurence Farreng: Member of the European Parliament

-In 2019, Farreng elected as a Member of the European Parliament, in 15th position on the Renew Europe list.
+In 2019, Farreng was elected as a Member of the European Parliament, in 15th position on the Renew Europe list.

 In parliament, Farreng is currently coordinator of her political group (Renew Europe) in the Committee on Culture, Education, Youth and Sport, of which she is a full member.
 She is also a substitute member of the Committee on Regional Development.
 Since 2021, she has been part of the Parliament's delegation to the Conference on the Future of Europe.

 As part of her committee work, Farreng is responsible for her political group for the negotiations for the Erasmus+ 2021-2027 programme.
 In 2020, in the framework of the European Green Deal, she was the rapporteur on effective measures to green the European education and culture programmes, Erasmus+, Creative Europe and the European Solidarity Corps.

 In addition to her committee assignments, Farreng is a member of the European Parliament's delegation for relations with India and a substitute member of the delegation for relations with the Korean Peninsula.
 She is also a member of the MEPs Against Cancer group, the European Parliament Intergroup on Artificial Intelligence and Digital, the European Parliament Intergroup on Climate Change, Biodiversity and Sustainable Development, the European Internet Forum and the Spinelli Group.